CorrelAid/hugo-website/content/de/correlaid-x/netherlands.md

     name="Yiran"
     subline="CorrelAidX Nederland"
     img="/images/people/nl-yiran.jpg"
-    data-email="netherlands@correlaid.org"
+    data-email="yiran.g@correlaid.org"
     data-to="CorrelAidX Netherlands"
     link-color="ca-red-text"
     x="1"
 >}}
 Yiran is currently a research master student in organization at Erasmus University Rotterdam.
-She’s passionate about helping others realize the power of data scienceand applying it to create more social value.
+She’s passionate about helping others realize the power of data science and applying it to create more social value.
 {{< /person >}}

 {{< person